MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### [Device Management](hololens-csp-policy-overview.md)

 If devices are being shared between users, then you may want to use device restrictions.
 By using device management, you can set some policies to either better enable your users to use the device, manage updates, or limit what the device can do.
-It is recommended you review our [common device ](hololens-common-device-restrictions.md)restrictions and see if these recommendations seem to fit with your organization.
+It's recommended you review our [common device ](hololens-common-device-restrictions.md)restrictions and see if these recommendations seem to fit with your organization.
 Once you know what policies you want to use, you can apply them through [Microsoft's Endpoint Manager (MDM)](hololens-mdm-configure.md) or provisioning packages.

 ### Advanced device management - [Kiosk](hololens-kiosk.md) and [WDAC](windows-defender-application-control-wdac.md)

 In some cases, you may want to limit what applications can be accessed by the end users.
 You could be limiting what apps users are presented with on the start menu using [Kiosk mode](hololens-kiosk.md).
 Kiosk can be configured to present different start menus based on user, Microsoft Entra groups, or special user types; such visitor or excluding device owners.
 You can choose multiple apps, or just a single app.
 A multi app kiosk doesn't stop one app from launching another, so if the store or another app is available users can still launch another app.

 You may also want to completely stop the launching of apps or services using [Windows Defender Application Control (WDAC)](windows-defender-application-control-wdac.md) to restrict apps.
-WDAC is different that Kiosk, because it doesn't change the UI of HoloLens but instead does not allow a blocked app to launch.
+WDAC is different that Kiosk, because it doesn't change the UI of HoloLens but instead doesn't allow a blocked app to launch.

 [Page Settings Visibility](settings-uri-list.md) is another way to add restrictions to a device.
 In the event you need to grant users access to some pages in the Settings app, but not all you can use Page Settings Visibility to limit access.
-This is useful, for example, if your users need to change the Wi-Fi, but you don't want them to access the Accounts page.
+This policy is useful, for example, if your users need to change the Wi-Fi, but you don't want them to access the Accounts page.

 ### Physical Management

 When sharing the device between multiple users, there are some physical considerations.

 - Ensure devices are charging between shifts.
-- If a device is required for a shift, and needs to last multiple shifts consider using an external battery at the start of a shift while the device still has significant charge per the [managing heat directions](hololens2-charging.md#managing-heat).
+- If a device needs to last multiple shifts, consider using an external battery at the start of a shift while the device still has significant charge per the [managing heat directions](hololens2-charging.md#managing-heat).
-- When storing devices keep them plugged in and connected to a network.
-This is the best way to ensure OS and app updates.
+- When you're storing devices, keep them plugged in and connected to a network.
+This is the best way to ensure OS and apps stay up to date.
 - Consider how you plan to [clean the device](hololens2-maintenance.md) between users.
-If you plan to use Iris authentication, it is highly recommended that the visor is cleaned between each user.
+If you plan to use Iris authentication, it's highly recommended that the visor is cleaned between each user.
 - For a device with a single shared user if using a shared PIN/password for a single user, don't put the PIN/password on the side of the device.
 - For multiple devices with a single shared user, use various PINs/passwords.
 - Label your devices so users can find ones they already have used.
 Signing back into a previously used device to launch an app can take a little as 30 seconds with Iris, PIN, or FIDO2 security keys.
 Setting up a new device, either OOBE or adding a new user, and then launching an app can take as much as 5 minutes.